miranm1/pdfscraper_raw/README.md

 that would require escape charactrers.
 If it successfully finds a match it will be printed into the output file immediately.

-notes:
+note:
-Regular Expression to include positive and negative integers and positive and negative decimal values
+Regular Expression positive/negative whole number and positive/negative decimal number
 // @"((\-?\d+)+?(\.\d+)?)\s"